kanishka-linux/kawaii-player/README.md

 		Above three steps will create .deb package from latest source, which users can install using gdebi.

    **gdebi** will resolve all the dependencies while installing the package.
 Normally **dpkg -i** is used for installing .deb package in Debian based distros, but 'dpkg' won't install dependencies automatically, which users have to install manually as per instructions given below.
 Hence try to use **gdebi** for convenience.

+	**Note:** PyQt5 available in official ubuntu repository does not contain qtwebengine, which is backend for internal browser.
+As an alternative, the application falls back to qtwebkit which has been deprecated since qt version 5.7+.
+Therefore, if ubuntu users want to use latest PyQt5 with qtwebengine backend for better and faster browsing experience, then they should install PyQt5 using pip3 using following command.

+		$ sudo pip3 install PyQt5

 3. **Using setup.py** (Common method for all):

 		$ git clone https://github.com/kanishka-linux/kawaii-player (or directly fetch tar.bz2 from release section and extract it,if user wants stable release)